 A pack that can pull double-duty in the field or at the range will come in handy many times over, and the RUSH pack series from 5.11 is the definition of versatile.
 The backpack features durable nylon construction, MOLLE webbing, and extra touches like a hydration compartment (one feature I can’t hunt without).
 The pack comes in a handful of colors and three sizes, including 24, 37, and 55 liters.

 I admit, I’m a little confused by the name of this product since this Brooks Sweater isn’t a sweater at all.
 It’s definitely a down jacket, but that’s the only quibble I have with this killer puffy from First Lite.
 The jacket is lightweight and packable, making it perfect for the backcountry, but with enough fill to feel like a regular jacket.
 It also repels moisture, so the down won’t get damp in a sudden shower and lose its heat.
 The extra coverage at the neck and along the back hem keep drafts from chilling your core and your backside, and I was thankful for both on extended glassing sessions this fall.
 The puffy has pockets in all the right places, and a cool cosmetic touch of subtle topo lines covering the interior liner.
 The Brooks comes in three colors and, as advertised, does indeed run true to size.
-So don’t be tempted to order a size up (s I often have to do with women’s hunting clothing).
+So don’t be tempted to order a size up (as I often have to do with women’s hunting clothing).

 If you’re looking for a pair of cozy bibs without the bulk, consider these women’s insulated bibs from First Lite.
 They’re not as heavy as some late-season bibs, and they’ve got all the little features that make a big difference during cold-weather whitetail hunts.
 The suspender straps are wide-set, attaching on the sides of the waistband so the straps sit on your shoulders like bra straps, rather than front-facing men’s-style suspenders that just end up squashing your chest.
 The pants include full zippers on each side, like your old breakaway warmup sweats.
 I pack mine for the hike into my stand to avoid overheating, then zip into the bibs before climbing up.
 This design also keeps your muddy boots from brushing against the inside of your bibs.
 And, unlike some pants with suspenders attached, they’re true bibs that fall just below your chest, with padding along the spine for extra comfort and warmth on long sits.

 This backpack from Sitka is the perfect Western pack for day hunts from base camp.
-I used it to pack meat and ferry gear on a Coues hunt this fall, and the women’s version strikes the right balance between comfort and capacity.
+I used it to pack meat and ferry gear on a Coues hunt last fall, and the women’s version strikes the right balance between comfort and capacity.
 It’s got women’s-specific dimensions and suspension for a better fit, along with the thoughtful touches Sitka includes on their men’s pack: a hydration sleeve, a Velcro hip belt for bear spray, an ammo wallet, or accessory pouch, and roomy side pockets for tripods and trekking poles.
 If you like this pack but want a bigger-capacity bag to get you through a backcountry bivy hunt, check out the Sitka Mountain Hauler 6200.

 It’s funny how such a small scrap of fabric can keep you so warm, but it’s hard to argue with a Buff around your neck during the coldest sits of the season.
 I used to just wear hoodies with built-in neck gators, but they don’t sit close enough to your skin.
 Buffs are supremely handy for cold-weather hunting, and if you overheat on a stalk, wrap it around your wrist like a hairband or shove it onto your head to keep your hair out of your face.
 Buffs also work as a lower face mask for bow or turkey season, especially if you get a camo version.
 They pull double duty as a handkerchief, bandana, ear band—you name it.
 They’re available in different fabrics, like Merino wool, and sizes, all of which make killer stocking stuffers.